Collaborating with Action in Africa in Tanzania

 Action in Africa “provides help with education, healthcare and one-off projects to the most needy in the communities of Nyaishozi and Mtandika, in Tanzania, regardless of faith, colour or ethnic background”.
 Action in Africa’s trustees in the UK support their local committees who oversee day-to-day activities in Nyaishozi and Mtandika with fundraising and awareness raising of poverty in Tanzania.

-By connecting with organisations like Action in Africa, with whom we share a close set of values and vision, we are able to connect our Tanzanian education programmes with those in the wider community who are most in need.
+By collaborating with organisations like Action in Africa, with whom we share a close set of values and vision, we are able to connect our Tanzanian education programmes with those in the wider community who are most in need.
 Community contacts are the bedrock of our work with more rural communities in Tanzania, helping us to reach new regions and new families, so we can provide vital support to these families and welcome their children into our schools.

 Thank you to the Action in Africa for working with us to end poverty through education!